A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: Main Approaches to PLM-based CTG

 where $P_{w}\left(x_{t} \mid x_{<t}, c\right)$ is regarded as the final probability for text generation.
 Since the calculation of the Equation~\ref{conditional_contrast} only needs two parallel forward passes of CC-LM, the generation efficiency is greatly improved.

-Inspired by the GEDI~\cite{GeDi}, a batch of similar work has emerged.
-DEXPERTS~\cite{liu-etal-2021-dexperts} re-ranks the predictions of the PLM based on expert (and anti-expert) opinions during the decoding stage to steer the language model towards the desired generation.
-FUDGE~\cite{FUDGE} learns an attribute predictor operating on a partial sequence to adjust the original PLM's probabilities, and obtain an improved performance on the tasks of couplet completion in poetry, topic control in language generation, and formality change in machine translation.
+Inspired by the GEDI~\cite{GeDi}, a series of similar approaches have emerged.
+DEXPERTS~\cite{liu-etal-2021-dexperts} re-ranks the predictions of the PLM based on expert (and anti-expert) opinions during the decoding stage to steer the language model towards generation of the desired text.
+FUDGE~\cite{FUDGE} learns an attribute predictor that operates on a partial sequence to adjust the original PLM's probabilities, and achieves an improved performance on the tasks of couplet completion in poetry, topic control in language generation, and formality change in machine translation.
 Plug-and-Blend~\cite{lin2021plug} extends the GEDI model to controlled story generation by introducing a planner module.

 More recently, \citet{word_simility_emnlp2021_findings} propose a simple yet efficient plug-and-play decoding method, namely K2T, which even does not need a discriminator.
 Specifically, given a topic or keyword which is considered a hard constraint, K2T adds a shift to the probability distribution over the vocabulary towards the words which are semantically similar to the target constraint word.
 The shift is calculated based on word embedding.
 Although the K2T is intuitive, the shift added to the probability distribution of vocabulary may be too rough and cause the generated texts to fall short in fluency.